ttscoff/hookapp/README.md

-# Hookmark CLI
+# hook CLI

 CLI interface for Hookmark (macOS)

-> Hook.app is a productivity tool for macOS <https://hookproductivity.com/>.
+> Hookmark is a productivity tool for macOS <https://hookproductivity.com/>.

-This gem includes a `hook` binary that allows interaction with the features of Hookmark.app.
+This gem includes a `hook` binary that allows interaction with the features of Hookmark.

-*v2.1.0*
+*v2.1.1*

 ## Installation